SotMSteamMods/CauldronMods/README.md

   - FSC Continuance Wanderer - In Progress
   - Blackwood Forest - In Progress
   - St Simeon's Catacombs - In Progress
-  - Cybersphere - In Progress
+  - The Cybersphere - In Progress